WaterlinePL/Hydrus-Modflow-Synergy-Engine/README.md

   + `hydrus` - module with logic related to launching Hydrus simulations
   + `kubernetes_controller` - module with logic related to monitoring kubernetes jobs (simulations are launched as kubernetes jobs inside the cluster)
-  + `modflow` - module with logic related to launching Hydrus simulations
+  + `modflow` - module with logic related to launching Modflow simulations
   + `sample` - sample data meant to be copied and used for tests (there is a script that makes a `tests` folder with content from `sample`)
   + `server` - module with web application components (endpoints, states, page templates and their javascript